Category: House 2022

 Electability, Ideology, and the 2022 Midterms

 At Split Ticket, we have repeatedly proven that candidate-driven effects fundamentally impact election results, but we have not completely addressed a more controversial question: do ideologically-extreme candidates pay electoral penalties?
 Previous analysis on the correlation between moderation and overperformance suggests that they do.
-Today’s piece hints at a more profound claim: electability was a bigger […]
+But it’s worth looking at how this… Read More

 -